acbsp/bonafide.guru/en/contents.rst

 Lord.
 With the example of his own life Prabhupada taught us how we should live and serve Krishna with love in order to become absolutely pure devotee of Lord Krishna.
-Srila Prabhupada showing the qualities of Srimati Radharani felt enormous compassion and limitless love to all living beings, the love, which could be always seen in His lotus eyes, paved with the balm of love to the Lord.
+Srila Prabhupada showing the qualities of Śrīmatī Radharani felt enormous compassion and limitless love to all living beings, the love, which could be always seen in His lotus eyes, paved with the balm of love to the Lord.
 Totally giving oneself to the loving service to Krishna, Prabhupada had only one single desire - to awaken love to Lord Krishna in everyone and return home, back to God.

-This was the main mission of Srimati Radharani – to give everyone the holy name of the Lord, so that the holy name of Lord Krishna would be chanted in every city and every village.
+This was the main mission of Śrīmatī Radharani – to give everyone the holy name of the Lord, so that the holy name of Lord Krishna would be chanted in every city and every village.